The Acquisition of Public Land

 The Continental Congress passed resolutions as early as 1776 granting land to officers and soldiers who had served in the Revolutionary War.
 The Land Ordinance of 1785 specified the amount of land to be granted to each veteran, ranging from 100 acres to 1100 acres, depending on his rank.
 Several more wars were fought and in 1855 the Scrip Warrant Act (10 Stat.
 701) was passed.
 It provided that each of the surviving officers and soldiers of specified rank who had served at least fourteen days in any war since 1790 was entitled to receive a warrant from the Department of the Interior for 160 acres of land.
 Revolutionary war veterans were included, as well as soldiers who were engaged in battle but had served less than fourteen days.
 Also included were certain non-combatants such as musicians, teamsters, and chaplains.
 Deserters and the dishonorably discharged were excluded.
 Veterans who had already been granted a warrant under the Continental Congress for less than 160 acres were entitled to a new warrant for the difference.
 Widows of veterans were entitled to the veterans' warrants, as were minor children if both parents were deceased.

 The warrants were not granted automatically; the claimants had to apply for them.
 Once granted, the warrant could be used to apply for a land patent.
-A warrant could be transferred or sold and, in Clark County at least, that is what happened in almost all of the cases.
+A warrant could be transferred or sold and, in Clark County at least, that is what happened in most of the cases.
 There are only a few instances in which a warrantee opted to receive the patent for his land.

 School Section